All About Split-Beam Torque Wrench

 - Able to measure torque in both directions

 - Lastly, it’s simple and easy to use

 On the other hand, the disadvantages are not too many:

 - To ensure the tool is always accurate you need to periodic maintenances

 - To ensure accuracy, you should watch the scale while using the tool

 Well, the next question is how to use a beam torque wrench.
 As mentioned, using a beam torque wrench is simple and easy.
 There are two simple steps to follow:

 - Make sure the scale shows zero.
 Input the desired torque level into the wrench scale.
 Remember always to consult the manufacturer’s instructions as applying too much torque can damage the bolt or fastener.

-To sum up beam style torque wrenches are good alternative to electronic torque wrenches when you are looking for a budget friendly option.
+To sum up, beam style torque wrenches are a good alternative to digital torque wrenches when you are looking for a budget-friendly option.